 Lead nurturing starts the moment a person fills out your form.
 Your success message, and follow up are your first chance to start nurturing your lead, no matter how they came in.
 Once they're on your list, imagine what would be most helpful as they navigate through your free trial or get started with your freemium.
 You can use email, social, and marketing automations to nurture leads up to and through your launch.

 8. Send automated emails

 Once you’ve got leads in your pre-launch leads list, think about how you can enhance their experience with your free trial, freemium version product, your content, or your brand itself.
-Depending on the depth of your data, use what you know to segment your pre-launch list and deliver a steady series of helpful emails designed specifically for each persona or segment.
+Depending on the depth of your data, use what you know to segment your pre-launch list and deliver a steady series of helpful marketing or confirmation emails designed specifically for each persona or segment.

 Let’s take the example of a pre-launch trial, where you’re introducing your first users to your solution.
 Try out the following two from my recent article about SaaS email campaigns.

 Try the following five email topics, spaced out a few days in between during your free trial:

 - Welcome to the trial: Share how to get the most value out of your product.